FarmHackNL/FarmHack/challengers/vechtdal/README.md

 **Retrieve the performed activities on a plot**

-Plot activities such as sowing, spraying, inspecting, etc. are maintained in `record`s.
+Plot activities such as sowing, spraying, inspecting, etc. are maintained in Crop-R `record`s.
 Each record contains one or more `activities`.

 Send a `GET` request to `/api/v1/record/` to retrieve all `record`s: